Patricia Guijarro: Senior

 Her first senior national team cap and start came in a goalless draw against Iceland at the 2017 Algarve Cup.
 This was the final match of the group stages, and their point and goal difference put them in the first place match against Canada.
 She subbed on for Mapi León late in the match to help maintain a 1–0 lead.
 This victory earned Guijarro and Spain their first ever senior international title.

-She played every match for Spain in the 2019 World Cup qualifiers where she scored two goals.
+Patri played every match for Spain in the 2019 World Cup qualifiers where she scored two goals.
 Her first senior international goal was a 91st minute match-winner that came in a qualifying match against Serbia, keeping them on top of the qualification group.
 Her second international goal came against Austria four days later in a 4–0 win.
 Spain won all of their qualifying matches and were the first European team to qualify for the tournament other than the hosts France.

 By 2018, Guijarro had established herself as a regular starter with the Spain national team.
 At the 2018 Cyprus Cup, she played in two of Spain's group stage matches- two wins against Austria and the Czech Republic.
 Seven points and a +3 goal difference at the end of the group stage meant Spain were to face Italy in the final of the tournament.
-In the 80th minute of the final, she connected with service from a corner to send in Spain's second goal.
+In the 80th minute of the final, Patri connected with service from a corner to send in Spain's second goal.
 Spain's 2–0 win was Spain's first Cyprus Cup title and Guijarro's second title with Spain's senior team.